IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 The variable max_bytes_in_flight indicates the max bytes in flight in the current round trip.

 The multiplicative increase is restricted directly after a congestion event and the restriction is gradually relaxed as the time since last congested increased.
 The restriction makes the congestion window growth to be no faster than additive increase when congestion continusly occurs.
-For L4S operation this means that the SCReAM algorithm will adhere to the 2 marked packets per RTT equilibrium at steady state congestion.
+For L4S operation this means that the SCReAMv2 algorithm will adhere to the 2 marked packets per RTT equilibrium at steady state congestion.

 It is particularly important that the congestion window reflects the transmitted bitrate especially in L4S mode operation.
 An inflated cwnd takes extra RTTs to bring down to a correct value upon congestion and thus causes unnecessary queue buildup.
-At the same time the congestion window must be allowed to be large enough to avoid that the SCReAM algorithm begins to limit itself, given that the target bitrate is calculated based on the cwnd.
+At the same time the congestion window must be allowed to be large enough to avoid that the SCReAMv2 algorithm begins to limit itself, given that the target bitrate is calculated based on the cwnd.
 Two mechanisms are used to manage this:

 * Restore correct value of cwnd upon congestion.
 This is done if is a prolonged time since the link was congested.
-A typical example is that SCReAM has been rate limited, i.e the target bitrate has reached the TARGET_BITRATE_MAX.
+A typical example is that SCReAMv2 has been rate limited, i.e the target bitrate has reached the TARGET_BITRATE_MAX.

 * Limit cwnd when the target_bitrate has reached TARGET_BITRATE_MAX.
 The cwnd is restricted based on a history of the last max_bytes_in_flight values.
 See {{SCReAM-CPP-implementation}} for details.

 The two mechanisms complement one another.

-#### Lost Packet Detection {#detect-loss}
+### Lost Packet Detection {#detect-loss}

 Lost packet detection is based on the received sequence number list.
 A reordering window SHOULD be applied to prevent packet reordering from triggering loss events.
 The reordering window is specified as a time unit, similar to the ideas behind Recent ACKnowledgement (RACK) {{RFC8985}}.
 The computation of the reordering window is made possible by means of a lost flag in the list of transmitted RTP packets.
 This flag is set if the received sequence number list indicates that the given RTP packet is missing.
 If later feedback indicates that a previously lost marked packet was indeed received, then the reordering window is updated to reflect the reordering delay.
 The reordering window is given by the difference in time between the event that the packet was marked as lost and the event that it was indicated as successfully received.
 Loss is detected if a given RTP packet is not acknowledged within a time window (indicated by the reordering window) after an RTP packet with a higher sequence number was acknowledged.

-#### Send Window Calculation {#send-window}
+### Send Window Calculation {#send-window}

-The basic design principle behind packet transmission in SCReAM is to allow transmission only if the number of bytes in flight is less than the congestion window.
+The basic design principle behind packet transmission in SCReAM was to allow transmission only if the number of bytes in flight is less than the congestion window.
 There are, however, two reasons why this strict rule will not work optimally:

 *  Bitrate variations: Media sources such as video encoders generally produce frames whose size always vary to a larger or smaller extent.
 The RTP queue absorbs the natural variations in frame sizes.
 However, the RTP queue should be as short as possible to prevent the end-to-end delay from increasing.
 A strict 'send only when bytes in flight is less than the congestion window' rule can cause the RTP queue to grow simply because the send window is limited.
 The consequence is that the congestion window will not increase, or will increase very slowly, because the congestion window is only allowed to increase when there is a sufficient amount of data in flight.
 The final effect is that the media bitrate increases very slowly or not at all.

 *  Reverse (feedback) path congestion: Especially in transport over buffer-bloated networks, the one-way delay in the reverse direction can jump due to congestion.
 The effect is that the acknowledgements are delayed, and the self-clocking is temporarily halted, even though the forward path is not congested.
 The CWND_OVERHEAD allows for some degree of reverse path congestion as the bytes in flight is allowed to exceed cwnd.

-The send window is given by the relation between the adjusted congestion window and the amount of bytes in flight according to the pseudocode below.
+In SCReAMv2, the send window is given by the relation between the adjusted congestion window and the amount of bytes in flight according to the pseudocode below.
 The multiplication of cwnd with CWND_OVERHEAD and rel_framesize_high has the effect that bytes in flight is 'around' the cwnd rather than limited by the cwnd when the link is congested.
 The implementation allows the RTP queue to be small even when the frame sizes vary and thus increased e2e delay can be avoided.

 ~~~